The Us in Business

 Success looks different to everyone: learning communities are a way for you to explore what success means to you, whether that involves doing well in classes, discovering new interests, building friendship circles, or getting involved locally in the university community and beyond.

-Attend a weekly gathering to connect and interact with your peers who share common interests and/or goals and to develop the skills to succeed in university (study skills, time management, mental health, etc.).
+Get guidance from upper year students to help you transition to university life and excel academically.
+Attend a weekly gathering, over the course of an academic term, to connect and develop skills to succeed in university (study skills, time management, mental health, etc.).

 The Edwards Advantage